sap-tutorials/Tutorials/tutorials/ai-skills-library/ai-skills-library.md

 - For CLI installation: Node.js installed and a terminal (e.g. Claude Code)
 - A public GitHub account (for contributing a skill)

 > Important note!
 Joule Work and Joule Work Desktop are not GA (General Availability) yet.
+They are currently available only to EAC (Early Adopter Care) customers.

 ---